emilzeta/DataVis_Final_Project/Updates.md

 March 30 end of class:

 I solved some issues but now I have some other issues with my reactive data set that I gotta figure out.

+April 4 beginning of class:

+I fixed the issues from before so that I have a working shinyApp.
+I also added a dashboard so that I have 3 pages to switch between.
+Also donwloaded some more data to add to the app.

+April 4 end of class:

+I worked on sizing the boxes displayed so that it all looks nicer.
+I also started to think about more ideas that I could add to my app.
+I think a radar map of proportions of scoring oportunities for goalies, and a radar map of how situations in which a player or team scored would be cool.